Blog

 Infrastructure connecting the three cities is robust, and buses, railways, and air travel offer opportunities for weekend trips throughout the country to remarkable destinations from the Passu glacier and the Shandur Polo Festival in Gilgit-Baltistan to Multan (known as the City of Saints) and the Katas Raj Temples.

-Hire in Pakistan with Remofirst
+Hire in Pakistan with RemoFirst

-As an Employer of Record (EOR), Remofirst helps companies hire in more than 180 countries from around the world, including Pakistan.
+As an Employer of Record (EOR), RemoFirst helps companies hire in more than 180 countries from around the world, including Pakistan.

 Book a demo today to learn more about the services we provide, including handling administrative human resources tasks such as onboarding and payroll, and access to health insurance plans for global employees.